vagdonic/Virtual-Assistant/README.md

 # Virtual-Assistant
 ## A Virtual Assistant using Python.

-## This program talks to the wolframalpha API and the wikipedia API with a beautiful and minimal GUI to get all your answers in one place.
+### This program talks to the wolframalpha API and the wikipedia API with a beautiful and minimal UI to get all your answers in one place.

 ### A beautiful and minimal UI.
 <p align="left">